luarvic/click2approve/README.md

 - [CI/CD](https://en.wikipedia.org/wiki/CI/CD) should be added.
 - A [worker service](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers) or a [hangfire](https://www.hangfire.io/) service should be added to remove outdated links.
 - Better error handling and user input validation.
-- File list pagination.
 - Responsive UI that adapts to any possible screen size.

 A list of things that might be enhanced from **user** perspective:

 - More actions for the user files, e.g.:
   - Delete.
-  - Sort.
-  - Filter.
-  - Directories.
-- A page that lists shared files that:
-  - Allows to unshare the files.
-  - See the number of downloads.
 - Admin page for managing the application.
 - Storage limits per user.